 The closing rendition of "Silent Night".
 Also could double as a Funny Moment.

-The message of "Mr. Brightside" is this combined with a Tear Jerker; the singer is apparently getting cheated on by his girlfriend/wife, and he knows it, but he doesn't really want to do anything about it because he seems to think that he either deserves it or isn't even worth the woman's time to begin with.
+The message of "Mr. Brightside," combined with Tear Jerker; the singer is apparently getting cheated on by his girlfriend/wife, and he knows it, but he doesn't want to do anything about it because he seems to think he deserves it or isn't even worth her time to begin with.
 Very existentially troubling, that.
+Alternatively, the girlfriend/wife isn't cheating on him (the kiss was platonic or imagined), and he knows it, but he lets his jealousy and insecurities get the best of him anyway, and mentally clocks out or walks away from a loving relationship based on something he knows probably didn't happen.
+Either way, very existentially troubling.

 Signature Song: "Mr. Brightside", with "Somebody Told Me" a close second.